Explicit coverings of families of elliptic surfaces by squares of curves

-\begin{proof} We consider the sections $J_0,-J_0$ together with one of the $b$, say $b_j$.
-First we prove that $(J_0,-J_0) = 1$.
-Indeed, the section $-J_0$ meets the fibre and $0$ section with degree $1$ as well as all the $b$ while missing all the $d_i$ for $i > 0$.
-In addition, its class in the Mordell-Weil group is the negative of that of $J_0$.
-These facts, together with $[-J_0]^2 = -2$, determine the class of $-J_0$; it is now routine to calculate that $(J_0,-J_0) = 1$.
-So any two of $J_0, -J_0, b_j$ have intersection $1$ and they constitute an $I_2$ fibre $F$, and we obtain a genus-$1$ fibration.
+\begin{proof} We consider the sections $G,-G$ together with one of the $b$, say $b_j$.
+We saw in Proposition \ref{prop:mk1-bir-mk2} that $G \cdot -G = 1$.
+So any two of $G, -G, b_j$ have intersection~$1$ and they constitute an $I_3$ fibre $F$, and we obtain a genus-$1$ fibration.
 (This is not at all the same as constructing a fibration with $G \cup -G \cup 0_{\phi_1}$ as a fibre, as we did in Definition \ref{def:mk2} and Figure \ref{fibrationPi}.)
-The $T_j$ are disjoint from $J_i$ and hence from $-J_i$ as well, because translation by $J_i - T_j$ takes $(-J_i,T_j)$ to $(T_j,J_i)$.
-So if $j$ is one of the two indices such that $T_j$ meets the chosen $b_i$, it is a section of the fibration.
+The $T_j$ are disjoint from $\pm G$, as is seen by calculating the height pairing.
+So if $j$ is one of the two indices such that $T_j$ meets the chosen $b_i$, then $T_j$ is a section of $\phi_3$.
 Computing the essential lattice of the fibration \cite[Section 11.1]{ss} we find the given singular fibre types and torsion.
 (Each of the $I_2$ fibres contains one of the zero components of an $I_2$ fibre of the fibration~$\phi_1$ that meets $T_2$ or $T_3$, shown in blue and red in Figure \ref{fibrationPhi}, while the components of the $I_2^*$ include the zero components of the two remaining $I_2$ fibres and $T_1$.)
 The rank of the Mordell-Weil group is $0$, by the Shioda-Tate formula \cite[Corollary 6.13]{ss}.
-As a consistency check we note that the discriminant of the lattice $U + D_6 + A_2 + A_1^6$ is $-4 \cdot 3 \cdot 2^6$, and dividing this by $4$ for the $2$-torsion point gives $-192$, which we know to be the discriminant of $L_1$.
+As a consistency check we note that the discriminant of the lattice $\H + D_6 + A_2 + A_1^6$ is $-4 \cdot 3 \cdot 2^6$, and dividing this by $4$ for the $2$-torsion point gives $-192$, which we know to be the discriminant of $L_1$.
 There cannot be a fibre of type $IV$ because there is $2$-torsion (recall that we are assuming that the characteristic of the ground field is not $2$), so the fibre whose $ADE$ type is $\tA_2$ must be an $I_3$.
 The reducible fibres contribute $23$ to the Euler characteristic.